devinArcher/devinArcher/README.md

 <img src="https://i.pinimg.com/564x/5f/00/13/5f001317a0a3a4e9b8ea63ec9eb8b521.jpg"> <br>
 I have no idea who these tiktok people are but I like posting these pictures I find on pinterest, switching them out everyonce in a while.
 Because everyone needs a bit of a positive message in their life.<br>
 <img src="https://i.pinimg.com/564x/58/0b/e5/580be560fc33961f40c689cff4fe1ead.jpg">
 This is me if I was gohan color picked from me.
 This is the first time I've drawn in the DBZ artstyle and I'll probobly try again some other time.
+It looks goofy as HELL but don't make fun of me be nice...
 <img src="https://i.ibb.co/m52VG2S/Untitled178-20240801120829.png"width="200" height="200"/>